Notes to Actors

 ◊ Walk in the character’s body emphasizing center of gravity, tense areas, what part you lead with, etc.

-◊ Remind yourself that your character is always right and the others are wrong.
+◊ Remind yourself that your character is always right and that others are wrong.

 Give yourself permission to fail.